-A skid steer is a big investment, but when you find the right size and components, this versatile machine is a worthwhile investment.
-To make sure you get the greatest value from this purchase, start with a plan.
-Get a handle on the range of tasks you'll need this equipment to tackle.
+Purchasing a skid steer is a large investment, but when you find the right size and components, this versatile machine is a worthwhile addition to your fleet.
+To make sure you get the greatest value from this purchase, start with how and where you’ll use it.
+Establish the range of tasks you'll need this equipment to tackle.
+Account for the type of environment and terrain you’ll be working around.
 Then consider the following factors in determining which size skid steer is right for your needs.

 Size and Horsepower

 It turns out, bigger isn’t always better.
-If you’re looking for a machine that is highly maneuverable, a smaller option may be a better selection.
+If you’re looking for a highly maneuverable machine, a smaller machine may be more appropriate.
 Think through your typical job requirements and site dimensions.
 Are you utilizing the equipment for road building, navigating tight spaces between buildings, or need to reach a load into a high-side dump truck?
 You'll want to select the size best suited to your typical jobs.
 From time to time, you may need something bigger or smaller, but you can always rent equipment for specialized jobs.

-Keep in mind, bigger equipment means heavier loads for any trailer transporting your machinery to your job site.
-Watch Department of Transportation regulations for weight restrictions that may impact your total cost.
+Keep in mind; bigger equipment means heavier loads for any trailer transporting your machinery to your job site.
+Check the Department of Transportation regulations for weight restrictions that may impact your total cost.

 Consider size in terms of a skid steer’s frame, rated operating capacity (ROC) and horsepower.
-The ROC describes the size load you’re able to lift prior to tipping.
+The ROC describes the size load you’re able to lift before tipping .
 As ROC increases, so does horsepower.
-For John Deere construction equipment, for example, you’ll see skid steer horsepower ranging across the following:
+For John Deere construction equipment , you’ll see skid steer horsepower ranging across the following:

 - Small frame skid steer – 1,750 lbs., under 50 hp